 I take the act of avoiding small talk as seriously as the pentagon does counter-terrorism.
-It’s not like I ever have anywhere important to be, but it still grinds my ass when someone impedes the process of me getting from point A to point B. Point A is where I am now, point B is where I’d like to be in the near future, and standing between the two hypothetical points is motor-mouth Marty.
-That’s a problem.
+It’s not like I ever have anywhere important to be, but it still grinds my ass when someone tries to impede the process of me getting from point A to point B. Point A is where I am now, point B is where I’d like to be in the near future, and standing between the two hypothetical points is motor-mouth Marty.

 Listening to someone with irritable-mouth syndrome is like winding up a pair of those chattering teeth toys.
-It’s a dizzying experience.
-Five minutes of watching someone’s head jerk back and fourth, their hands mimicking every word spewing from their mouth, and I’m reaching for the Dramamine.
-Being cornered by one is such a helpless feeling too.
-It’s the same sensation an African gazelle might experience as its last breath is being squeezed from it by a boa constrictor.
+Five minutes of watching someone’s head bob back and fourth, their hands mimicking every word spewing from their mouths, and I’m reaching for the Dramamine.

-It goes without saying that I’ve learned a lot of useless information over the years, yet I find it troublesome to know how many people are wandering around, aimlessly in search of someone to sort out their lives for them – free of charge.
+Over the years, I’ve learned a lot of useless information, and I find it troublesome to know how many twits are wandering around, aimlessly in search of someone to sort out their lives for them – free of charge.
 This just in: I’m not your psychologist.
-Although, based on all of the information that I just learned about you, I’d highly recommend consulting one.
+However, based on the information that I just learned about you (against my free will), I’d highly recommend consulting one.

-Here’s a handy how-to guide to help identify and fight back against these persistent chit-chatters:
+Here’s a handy how-to guide to help identify and fight back against these persistent blabber-mouths:

 This kind of talker insures you’ll walk away from the conversation feeling like an absolute failure at life.
-In no time at all you’ll have gone from hero to zero.
-A few steps in the other direction and you’re already reassessing your weak retirement plan, lousy career path — maybe even contemplating marriage counseling.
-This guy is god’s gift to humanity – according to himself, of course.
-Failure is no option and his life resume backs it up.
-Anyone see that roll of duct tape I had laying around here?
+A few steps in the other direction and you’ll already be reassessing your weak retirement plan, lousy career path — maybe even contemplating marriage counseling.
+He’s god’s gift to humanity, and failure is a foreign concept to him.

 How to combat a Bragger:

-Do not try to one-up a bragger.
+Never attempt to one-up a bragger.
 Any attempt to do so will be countered with more bragging.
 Your best bet is to just lie down and play dead – figuratively of course (literal translation my lead to bigger problems).
-Think happy thoughts, but pretend to feel dejected.
-After all, that’s what he wants – to make you feel like a turd on the bottom of his shoe.
-Use a lot of “uh-huh’s” and “I know what you mean’s”.
-It works every time.
-When the lips stop flapping, head for the nearest exit as quickly as possible.
+Appear dejected.
+After all, that’s what he wants: to make you feel like a turd on the bottom of his shoe.

-Oh god, here we go.
-As soon as I hear the phrase “let me tell you a quick story” I can immediately deduce from it two things: 1.)
-This is going to be anything but quick, and 2.)
+Whenever I hear the phrase, let me tell you a quick story, I can immediately deduce from it two things: 1.)
+This is going to be anything but quick, and/or 2.)
 I won’t be interested in whatever bullshit you are itching to ramble about.
-Storyteller Steve is always well-traveled and lives to tell tall tales.
-I’m positive that none of them are true.
-Give him a pull-start and he’ll blab forever about the time he caught a narwhal out on a Baltic Sea expedition, or about his pickle farming venture back in Utah.
-Shut up Steve.
+Storyteller Steve is always well-traveled and lives to tell tall-tales.
+None of them are true.

 How to combat Storyteller Steve: